TakeFive

 Responsibilities

-Product Design, AI-Assisted Development
+Product Design, Prompt-Driven Development

 Timeline